nordseele/echofingers/README.md

 ## Roadmap
-New version with many new features coming up in a few days.
+New version with many new features  and workflow improvement coming up in a few days.